alpinebuster/meshsdk/wasm/meshsdk/README.md

 ### Usage

-To use the meshsdk, do the following:
+To use the `as-mesh`, do the following:

 ```js
 import { createMeshSDK } from 'as-mesh';